kardiachain/nifty-wallet/app/scripts/kardiaScript/kai-wallet-inpage-provider/README.md

-# Nifty Wallet Inpage Provider
+# KardiaChain Wallet Inpage Provider

 Used to initialize the inpage ethereum provider injected by MetaMask.